Decreasing Costs by Improving Quality: An Overview of Lean Principles in Healthcare

 - Always Improving

-To put the Lean methodology into effect, there are tools available which can be enforced in any size practice to increase the efficiency and reduce waste.
-This includes tools like Bottleneck Analysis, Poka-Yoke (mistake proofing), Kanban (signalling), and Kaizen (continuous improvement).Lean can help to emphasize the organizations values and mission while catering to its needs.
+To implement lean methodology, there are tools available for any size practice to increase efficiency and reduce waste.
+This includes tools like Bottleneck Analysis, Poka-Yoke (mistake proofing), Kanban (signaling), and Kaizen (continuous improvement).
+Lean can help to emphasize the organization’s values and mission while catering to its needs.

 Sources: